 If you have an aging parent, you may be wondering how you can ensure that they are taking the necessary steps to protect themselves and their future.
 As illnesses, medical conditions, memory loss, or other age-related issues arise, it’s important to know that your parent’s well-being is sufficiently safeguarded.
 One important aspect of estate planning is establishing powers of attorney documents, which designate trusted individuals to make legal decisions on behalf of your aging parent.
 It’s worth taking a look at the various types of powers of attorney available to your aging parent and how you can best support them throughout the process.

 A financial power of attorney names a trusted person to gain authority over your aging parent’s finances.
 This person can perform a number of tasks, including mail correspondence, depositing Social Security checks, monitoring retirement accounts, filing tax returns, and more.
-While many people select someone they know and trust to serve in this capacity, professionals are available to step in to fulfill this role.
+If you want a trusted individual to manage your real estate property or to operate aspects of your business, you can grant your financial power of attorney the legal authority to do so.
+While many people select someone they know and trust to serve in this capacity, professionals are also available to fulfill this role.

 Get Started Today

 At Legacy Law Group, we understand how challenging it can be to have sensitive conversations with aging parents about their future.
 That’s why we’re committed to helping all of our clients receive the tools and support systems they need in order to feel empowered throughout the estate planning process.
 To learn more about establishing powers of attorney in the Spokane Valley area, contact the knowledgeable long-term care and elder law attorneys at Legacy Law Group by calling (509) 315-8087 today.